-- rewards capability and experience; reflects competitive reward for contribution to growth in shareholder wealth; - provides a clear structure for earning rewards; and - provides recognition for contribution.
+- rewards capability and experience; - reflects competitive reward for contribution to growth in shareholder wealth; - provides a clear structure for earning rewards; and - provides recognition for contribution.

-The framework provides a mix of fixed and variable pay and a blend of short and long-term incentives.
+The framework provides a mix of fixed and variable pay and a blend of short and long term incentives.

-As executives gain seniority with the Group, the balance of this mix shifts to a higher proportion of 'at risk' rewards.
+As executives gain seniority with the Group, the balance of this mix shifts to a higher proportion of "at risk" rewards.

-The Board has established a Nomination and Remuneration Committee which makes recommendations to the Board on remuneration and incentive policies and practices and specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive directors.
+The board has established a Nomination and Remuneration Committee which makes recommendations to the board on remuneration and incentive policies and practices and specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive directors.

-2.1.
+- 2. Principles used to determine the nature and amount of remuneration (continued) - 2.1.
 Non-executive and independent directors' fees

 Fees and payments to non-executive and independent directors reflect the demands which are made on and the responsibilities of, the directors.
-Non-executive and independent directors' fees and payments are reviewed annually by the Board.
-The Board has also considered the advice of independent remuneration consultants to ensure non-executive directors' fees and payments are appropriate and in line with the market.
-The chair's fees are determined independently to the fees of non-executive and independent directors based on comparative roles in the market.
-The chair is not present at any discussions relating to determination of his own remuneration.
+Non-executive and independent directors' fees and payments are reviewed annually by the board.
+The board has also considered the advice of independent remuneration consultants to ensure non-executive directors' fees and payments are appropriate and in line with the market.
+The Chair's fees are determined independently to the fees of non-executive and independent directors based on comparative roles in the market.
+The Chair is not present at any discussions relating to determination of his own remuneration.
 Non-executive and independent directors do not receive performance-based pay and are not entitled to Company shares, performance rights or to retirement benefits as part of their remuneration package.

 The directors' fees were reviewed with effect from 1 July 2012.
-The chair's remuneration is inclusive of committee fees while other non-executive and independent directors who chair, or are a member of, a committee receive additional yearly fees.
+The Chair's remuneration is inclusive of committee fees while other non-executive and independent directors who chair, or are a member of, a committee receive additional yearly fees.